formal-verification-research/VMCAI26_Modular_NoC_Artifact/python/README.md

 # NoC and Modest Libraries README

-This README covers briefly how to use the `noc` and `modest` libraries provided in this artifact.
+This README provides an overview of using the `noc` and `modest` libraries provided in this artifact.

 ## `noc` Library